The Strategerist podcast highlights compassion and optimism through conversation with newsmakers, leaders, and people working to change the world.

 Episode 18: Secretary Michael Chertoff

-Do you ever think about what companies do with the information they collect from you?
-Former United States Secretary Michael Chertoff answered our questions, including why businesses are interested in your grocery shopping and fitness habits.
+What do companies do with data they collect?
+Former U.S. Secretary Michael Chertoff answered our questions, including why businesses are interested in your grocery shopping and fitness habits.

 April 26, 2019